packit/research/onboard/status.md

 ### Source in pagure
 * standard-test-roles

+### multiple sources or patches in spec
+* ksh
+* pykickstart - has invalid packit.yml right now (spec.in in specfile path)
+* rust-pretty-git-prompt - has packit config

 ## Needs action for spec generate:
 * anaconda - how is it built?
 * cockpit-composer - npm fails
-* ksh
-* rpminspect
+* rpminspect - instructions for creating .spec?
-* cockpit
+* cockpit - spec parse fails
-* pykickstart - has invalid packit.yml right now (spec.in in specfile path)

 ## Rejected
 * python-requests-file